solid-miv/predictive-model/README.md

 - BMI (Body Mass Index)
 - Number of children
 - Whether the person smokes
-- Region pf the person
+- Region of the person

 ### Project structure